Algorithms for optimized maximum entropy and diagnostic tools for analytic continuation: Step-by-step procedure

+To obtain the spectrum as a function of $\alpha$ in the relevant range, we have to minimize $Q=\frac{\chi^2}{2}-\alpha S$, where $\chi^2$ is given by \eqref{eq:chi2_KA} and $S$, by \eqref{eq:S_sum}.
 This function is bounded from below and is convex.
 It therefore has a unique minimum that is the solution to $\nabla Q=0$.
-Although that equation cannot be solved exactly because of the entropy part that is non-linear, we know that, for large $\alpha$, the solution must be close to the one minimizing the entropy term only, namely $A=e^{-1}D$.
+Although that equation cannot be solved exactly because the entropy part is non-linear, we know that, for large $\alpha$, the solution must be close to the one minimizing the entropy term only, namely $A=e^{-1}D$.
 In addition, if the solution $A_\alpha$ at a given $\alpha$ is known, then the solution for a new value of $\alpha$, $A_{\alpha'}$, can be obtained by Newton's method, provided that $A_{\alpha'}$ is close to $A_\alpha$.
 In other words, in that case we can solve iteratively a linearized version of the system $\nabla Q=0$.

-Therefore, the solutions for the whole $\alpha$ range can be obtained by starting from a large value of $\alpha$, using $e^{-1}D$ as the initial spectrum, and decreasing $\alpha$ at a rate that insures that $|A_{\alpha}-A_{\alpha'}|/A_{\alpha}$ is small, so that the minimization routine converges.
-This is analogue to the annealing approach.~\cite{Jarrell:1996}
+Therefore, the solutions for the whole $\alpha$ range can be obtained by starting from a large value of $\alpha$, using $e^{-1}D$ as the initial spectrum, and decreasing $\alpha$ at a rate such that $|A_{\alpha}-A_{\alpha'}|/A_{\alpha}$ is small, so that the minimization routine converges.
+The starting value of $\alpha$ is chosen to ensure that the first solution is very close to the default model.
+The calculation stops when the slope in $\log\chi^2$ as a function of $\log\alpha$ is smaller than a certain fraction of its maximum value in the whole $\alpha$ range (see the last two paragraphs of Appendix \ref{sec:minimize_Q}).